Kallen-Lehmann representation for Spinor-Scalar Loops in de Sitter Space-time. Spectral equations: Kallen-Lehmann decomposition of product of AdS spinor-scalar harmonic functions

 Change of sign of $\nu_{\chi}$ correspondes to the change of $\Delta_{\chi}$ to $d - \Delta_{\chi}$ in the arguments of ${\cal {\bf A}}$ in the LHS of (\ref{1}) and physically means the change of sign of mass of field $\chi (x)$ because two-fermion loop is formed by particle and antiparticle, of equal masses as a rule.

-All expressions for the Kallen-Lehmann decompositions of the EAdS harmonic bubbles described above will be used in the next Section dedicated to the quantum loops with spinors in de Sitter space-time.
+All expressions for the Kallen-Lehmann decompositions of the EAdS harmonic bubbles described above will be used in the next Section dedicated to the quantum loops with spinors on de Sitter space-time.

 The method for obtaining these decompositions looks quite simple, but this simplicity is deceptive.
-The untrivial task is to derive expressions (\ref{3}), (\ref{4}) for three harmonic functions integrated over EAdS space.
+The non-trivial task is to derive expressions (\ref{3}), (\ref{4}) for three harmonic functions integrated over EAdS space.
 Formula (\ref{3}) for three scalar harmonic functions was directly derived in \cite{pened1011} whereas the form (\ref{1}) of function {\cal {\bf A}} in (\ref{4}) was obtained in \cite{alt-1} in more simple way - through calculation of the corresponding correlators.
 Unfortunately approach of \cite{alt-1} does not permit to determine the overall constant in (\ref{4}) due to the universal conformal divergence in the calculation of conformal correlators \cite{Giombi1}.

 The proportionality coefficient in (\ref{4}) is determined in this work on the physical grounds - from the requirement that the Kallen-Lehmann representations of the loops with spinors in de Sitter space-time obtained in the next section have the form known from textbooks in the limit of flat Minkowski space-time.